Sidroded/Sidroded/README.md

 Database and information technology steal my heart away.
 -------------------

-I am a Java developer at AstraZeneca.
+I am a Java developer with experience at AstraZeneca.
 Most of my projects are in private repositories.
 But I hope you'll still be able to find something interesting.
 I work with Telegram API and Spring, create ready-made stores and android apps from scratch.
 Eager to build a career in Java development.

 * 🌍  I'm based in Sweden -> Gothenburg
 * ✉️  You can contact me at [deinekindaniil21@gmail.com](mailto:deinekindaniil21@gmail.com)